-The surgeon will try to plan the surgery with a view to leaving this wide surgical margin, but it’s not always easy.
-Sometimes the breast tumor develops in locations where a wide margin is not easily achieved and surgery might interfere with other vital functions.
+The surgeon will try to plan breast cancer surgery with a view to leaving this wide surgical margin, but it is not always easy.
+Sometimes the breast tumor develops in a location whereby a wide margin is not easily achievable and surgery may interfere with other vital functions.

 The radiologist and the surgeon work together to plan breast cancer treatment

-Generally speaking, all reasonable efforts are made to conserve the breast.
-But if the pathological and radiology reports indicate an aggressive or higher grade breast cancer, of if the extent of the tumor is large and uncertain, then the decision to perform mastectomy will have to be made.
+Generally speaking, the medical team will make all reasonable efforts to conserve the breast.
+But if the pathological and radiology reports indicate an aggressive or higher grade breast cancer then a mastectomy may be the best treatment option.
+In addition, if the extent of the tumor is large and uncertain, then the surgeon and patient will have to make the decision to perform a mastectomy.

 Breast cancer surgery is not always the best option

 Not all women with breast cancers are good candidates for lumpectomy or mastecomy.
 So, the most important factors regarding this decision are:-

 - Type of breast cancer